 To find more information, please refer to the Exchange Offer Circular on our Legal Documentation website.

 For more information on getting set up with the Direct-to-Freddie Mac via Tradeweb path, access the Tradeweb Exchange Setup Guide.
-Customer set-up with Tradeweb will begin in January to ensure your firm is prepared for the opening of Exchange on May 7.

 Investors can calculate the float compensation that they can expect to receive upon exchange by using a calculator tool published by Freddie Mac.
 An investor can enter the pool numbers or CUSIPs of the securities that the investor wishes to exchange, along with the original UPB of the securities, into the calculator and the calculator will return the total float compensation payment that the investor could expect to receive, along with a pool-by-pool breakdown of the float compensation value.